KlemLemony/surf_bot/README.md

 # Purpose
-Pull data from Surfline, MagicSeaweed & Windguru APIs to display an aggregated surf forecast.
+Pull data from Surfline, Surf-Forecast & Windguru APIs to display an aggregated surf forecast.

 # Stack used